 Pressure Cooker Beef Shank Noodle Soup – Noodle is served with tender and sinewy beef shanks slices and aromatic savory soup.
 Both pressure cooker and stove-top recipes included.

-PRESSURE COOKER MAKES COOKING BEEF SHANK EASIER
+PRESSURE COOKER BEEF NOODLE SOUP

 The inspiration of this dish came from the Taiwanese beef noodle soup that I made a while ago.
 I was craving for something lighter.
 This beef shank noodle soup is much “lighter” in terms of taste.
 I kept the seasonings ingredients simple.
 This version is definitely simpler to put together.
 It’s still aromatic and soup is not as deep brown in color too.